SparkPost/on-prem-api-documentation-v4.2/services/introduction.md

 ## Momentum API Endpoint
 **http://your.server.domain/api/v1** (or **https://your.server.domain/api/v1**, if running SSL)

-Note that Momentum listens on port 80 (or 443, if running SSL), so no explicit port number is required.
+* JSON is the basis for its request input and response format.

-JSON is the basis for its request input and response format.
+* Momentum listens on port 80 (or 443, if running SSL), so no explicit port number is required.

 ## API Conventions
 * API versioning is handled using a major version number in the URL, e.g. /api/v1/endpoint.